『Climate Changed』のカバーアート

 People and Resources Mentioned:

-• Norma Wong, Zen Master, teacher, and author.
+• Norma Wong, Zen Master and teacher.

 • Email: podcast@thebtscenter.org